BC Housing, Licensing and Consumer Services Branch

 BC Housing’s free Maintenance Matters bulletins provide practical information on maintaining multi-unit residential buildings, including townhouses, low and high-rise residential buildings.
 The bulletins are helpful online resources for homeowners, strata councils, maintenance managers, housing co-operatives and building owners.
 They explain why maintenance needs to be performed on a regular basis and what needs to be maintained.
 You’ll also find practical tips and checklists to help you stay on track with important maintenance requirements that can affect the lifespan of the building components.

-Visit the BC Housing website to view the 19 bulletins and select videos in the Maintenance Matters series:
+Please visit the BC Housing website to view all of the 20 bulletins and select videos in the Maintenance Matters series:

 No. 1: Paints, Stains and Coatings – This bulletin provides information about types of paints, stains and coatings and how they should be applied and maintained.